DataM1d/Lumina-modified-/README.md

 💡 Local Setup
+Backend:
-Backend: Create a .env file in the root, add your GEMINI_API_KEY, and run:

-go run ./cmd/api
+Create a .env file in the root, add your GEMINI_API_KEY, and run, go run ./cmd/api

+Frontend:
-Frontend: Navigate to your frontend directory and run:
+Navigate to your frontend directory and run, npm install npm run dev

-npm install
-npm run dev